skukla/vm-from-scratch/README.md

 <a id="email-from-doesnt-show-properly"></a>
 #### Email "From" Doesn't Show Properly
+At the moment, there's a known issue which causes emails sent from Magento to use the wrong email sender value.
+The source thread below explains how we might look at fixing this by modifying the core code.

 Sources: [Confirmation emails have no FROM or FROM email address 2.2.4 #14952](https://github.com/magento/magento2/issues/14952)